Creative Central Asia Background

 Objectives for CCA:

-- Promote the creative economy and engage with policymakers (government bodies and intermediate agencies) and private businesses in Central Asia and show them the creative economy's potential in the region;
+- Promote the creative economy and engage with policymakers (government bodies and intermediate agencies) and private businesses in Central Asia and show them the creative economy’s potential in the region.

-- Incorporate new types of tailored programming and grow a digital community
+- Incorporate new types of tailored programming and grow a digital community.

-- Engage with the UK sector and open-up new potential partnerships, collaborations and the exchange of knowledge and best practices;
+- Engage with the UK sector and open-up new potential partnerships, collaborations and the exchange of knowledge and best practices.

-- Raise the awareness about creative economy and share the best success stories in the region
+- Raise the awareness about creative economy and share the best success stories in the region.

 The 4th edition of CCA (Bishkek Forum) took place online in March 2021.
-It was organized by the Creative Central Asia Network (CCAN) in partnership with ololo group of companies (Kyrgyzstan), and supported by the British Council.
+It was organised by the Creative Central Asia Network (CCAN) in partnership with ololo group of companies (Kyrgyzstan), and supported by the British Council.
 Please follow the link to watch video of the presentations from the Forum.

-The year 2021 was declared as the International Year of Creative Economy for Sustainable Development by UNESCO.
+The year 2021 was declared as International Year of Creative Economy for Sustainable Development by UNESCO.
 To contribute to this year's agenda the following Sustainable Development Goals were included in the discussions and open-calls:

 - Goal 5: Achieve gender equality and empower all women and girls